 6. Ugly fish and beautiful beef

 Best not judge a book by its seriously ugly cover.
 Madeira's seafood speciality is the hideous looking scabbard fish.
 On the plate it's a stunner, best served grilled on laurel skewers.
-Be careful not to get the fish, known locally as espada, mixed up with espadada.
+Be careful not to get the fish, known locally as espada, mixed up with espetada.
 The latter is a Portuguese meat delicacy.
 It's basically delicious hulks of marinated beef hanging on a skewer.
 Both are utterly delicious.
-The best place to try espada is at Vila do Peixe in Câmara de Lobos and for espadada - you guessed it - Vila de Carne.
+The best place to try espada is at Vila do Peixe in Câmara de Lobos and for espetada - you guessed it - Vila de Carne.

 7. Levada walks

 These sinewy irrigation channels are a striking feature of the Madeiran countryside.
 They are still very much in use today, accumulating water and irrigating farmland.
 An enjoyable spin off is that they are like pedestrian motorways into the tough landscape as you can walk along many of them.
 The walking is very straightforward as they are flat.
 The most popular levada walks are now signposted and, handily, local buses can often drop you off at the start of a trail and you can pick up another at the end.